Last updated:

 In its 2023 corporate communications report, Edelman points to a few creative ways to solicit and action feedback, including ideas jams that empower all people to weigh in on important decision points and councils that allow frontline workers to regularly engage senior leadership.

-To reduce such digital friction and facilitate seamless collaboration, look for an EX platform that lets you:
+One of the key business uses of intranet is to serve as a central hub for internal comms and resources.
+To reduce such digital friction and facilitate seamless collaboration, look for an EX platform or modern intranet that lets you:

 • Cut through the digital glut with features like single sign-on (SSO) that eliminate the need to remember numerous passwords; biometric authentication options, such as Touch and FaceID, that improve speed, security, and ease of use; and intuitive integrations that curate access – and guide attention – to a single source of truth